asdf-community/asdf-direnv/CONTRIBUTING.md

 way to share code is to source other bash files outside of `lib/commands`.

+We are not strictly POSIX complaint, not seek to have it as a requirement but our CI test should at least run on Linux and MacOS.
+When possible, prefer commands and options that work on most platforms.

 Naming is hard, try to name shell functions according to their intention.
 As a convention, private auxiliary functions (not intended to be used by commands) might start with an underscore.